crate/crate/docs/admin/auth/hba.rst

 to determine which authentication method is required.
 If no entry matches, the client authentication request will be denied.

-For HTTP connections the ``X-REAL-IP`` request header has priority over the actual client IP address in order to allow proxied clients to authenticate.
+To support proxied clients to authenticate, the ``X-REAL-IP`` request header can be used.
+For security reasons, this is disabled by default as it allows clients to impersonate other clients.
+To enable this feature, set :ref:`auth.trust.http_support_x_real_ip` to ``true``.
+If enabled, the ``X-REAL-IP`` request header has priority over the actual client IP address.

 If ``auth.host_based`` is not set, the host based authentication is disabled.
 In this case CrateDB **trusts all connections** and accepts the user provided by